-Online PR VS. Internet Marketing
+Online PR & Digital Marketing

-In Internet marketing (as in all areas of marketing) the message is designed to drive sales or directly increase revenue in some way.
+In digital marketing (as in all areas of marketing) the message is designed to drive sales or directly increase revenue in some way.
 For example, the marketing message of a large online book store might be that they can offer the largest selection and cheapest prices because of their bulk buying power.

 The Tactics and Tools

-In Internet marketing, you have a “target market.”
+In digital marketing, you have a “target market.”
 These are essentially the people your company is selling something to (or if you run a website monetized by advertising, your target market might be potential readers that you’d monetize through those ads).

-In online PR, you have a “target audience” instead.
+The right PR expert or PR agency understands who your audience is.
 A target audience (sometimes called a “key public” or “stakeholder”) can be any group that has influence over the company.
 The target market is just one target audience.
 Others might include residents of the area where a company is located, government officials, stockholders, and employees.